MooHoll/physalia-DNAm-EcoEvo/3_Wednesday/readme.md

 /home/ubuntu/Share/3_Wednesday/rawdata/Locus_sorted.bam \
 Locus_modkit.bedMethyl
 ```
 This settings only focus on CpGs and combine information from Watson and Crick strand in a single value, all that makes it easier/compact, but depending on analysis, you might want it.
 Also ignores "h", which is the hydroxmethylation calling.
-Probably not a great idea for this organism.
+Probably not a great idea for this organism to look for hmC.

 If you had a plant genome or something with non-CG methylation, you could play with **--motif CHH 0** or **--motif CHG 0** (you would need to use a 5mC_5hmC model in dorado).